-Norwegian miners stuck a rich silver ore vein along Silver Creek in 1861.
-The site was five miles northeast of Ebbetts pass at an elevation of 6411′.
-Soon the town of Kongsberg or Konigsberg developed.
-By 1862 the population had exploded to over 1000.
+Norwegian miners struck a rich silver ore vein along Silver Creek in 1861.
+The site was five miles northeast of Ebbetts Pass at an elevation of 6,411 feet.
+Soon, the town of Kongsberg or Konigsberg developed.
+By 1862, the population had exploded to over 1,000.
+The Konigsberg post office opened in 1863 and closed briefly in 1864.
+In 1865, the post office changed its name to Silver Mountain City.

 (Photo credit: Ghost Towns)

 Headstones were destroyed or stolen many years ago.
-Today the graves are marked by bricks from the Chalmer’s Mansion smelter.
+Today the graves are marked by bricks from the Chalmers Mansion smelter.

 The Silver Mountain City jail was relocated to Markleeville in 1875.
 Foundation stones remain at the site along with two informational markers.